Ricciotto Canudo: Work

 In his manifesto The Birth of the Sixth Art, published in 1911, Canudo argued that cinema was a new art, "a superb conciliation of the Rhythms of Space (the Plastic Arts) and the Rhythms of Time (Music and Poetry)", a synthesis of the five ancient arts: architecture, sculpture, painting, music, and poetry (cf. Hegel's Lectures on Aesthetics).

 Canudo later added dance as a sixth precursor, a third rhythmic art with music and poetry, making cinema the seventh art.

 Manifesto

 Paragraph 1

-The theory of seven arts has rapidly gained ground in all minds and is spreading throughout the entire world.
-To the total confusion of genres and ideas, it has brought the preciseness of a rediscovered source.
-I don't glory in this discovery - all theory carries with it the discovery of the principle which governs it - I declare its radiance just as in affirming it, I was declaring its necessity.
-If the numberless and nefarious shopkeepers believed that they could raise the value of their industry and their commerce by appropriating the term "Seventh Art," they didn't accept the responsibility imposed by the word "Art." [...]
+According to the theory of the seven arts, the film falls into the category of "the seventh art" and is placed in parallel with other traditional art forms.
+The film theorist Ricciotto Canudo maintained that "cinema was a combination of spatial arts such as architecture, sculpture and painting and temporal arts like music, dance and poetry.

 Paragraph 2

 [...]
 We see that in reality two arts have sprung from the human brain to permit man to stop all the fleeting experiences of life, struggling thereby against the death of aspects and forms and enriching future generations with the aesthetic experience.
 At the dawn of humanity, it was a question of perfecting life by elevating it above ephemeral realities, by affirming the eternity of things which stir men.
 Men wanted to create hearths of emotion capable of spreading over all generations what an Italian philosopher called "aesthetic oblivion" - that is to say, an enjoyment of life superior to life - of a multiple personality by which each person could transcend himself. [...]